-Don't continue mechanical ventilation without a daily assessment for the patient's ability to breathe spontaneously.
+Don't continue mechanical ventilation without a daily assessment for the patient's ability to breathe spontaneously using coordinated spontaneous breathing and awakening trials.
 Screening for readiness for liberation from mechanical ventilation with spontaneous breathing trials allows clinicians earlier recognition of patients that may be liberated from mechanical ventilation.